 Radiation Oncology is a medical field that focuses on the use of radiation to treat cancer.
-Radiation Oncology utilizes high doses of targeted radiation to kill cancer cells while preserving healthy tissue.
+A concierge doctor in this specialty utilizes high doses of targeted radiation to kill cancer cells while preserving healthy tissue.
 This treatment offers more precise targeting than previous methods, and is often less invasive.
 The technology used in Radiation Oncology continues to advance, leading to even better treatments.
 Patients should consult with a Radiation Oncologist to determine the best treatment options available.

 Radiation Oncology offers great promise for cancer patients, who may see improved health outcomes and fewer side effects when using this method.
 Radiation Oncology can be used alone or in conjunction with other treatments, such as surgery and chemotherapy.
 This field has seen rapid growth in recent years, thanks in part to advances in technology.
 If you are considering a career in Radiation Oncology, or are currently working within this field, be sure to read up on all of the latest news and developments!

 The Benefits And Risks Of Radiation Oncology For Cancer Treatment